PCOS: From symptoms to self-advocacy. Get the handbook

 You could mistake implantation bleeding for an early period, so you may want to take a pregnancy test to rule out pregnancy.

-To treat early periods that occur regularly, work with your physician to identify what the root cause is.
-They will explore treatment options based on your specific circumstances.
+To treat regular early periods, work with your physician to identify the root cause.
+They will then explore treatment options based on your specific circumstances.

-Early periods that occur occasionally usually aren’t a huge concern but could be the result of a hormonal imbalance.
+Early periods that occur occasionally are usually not a huge concern, but they could be the result of a hormonal imbalance.

 Here are lifestyle modifications you can implement to decrease the chance of early periods caused by a hormonal imbalance:

-• Exercise – Incorporate 30-60 minutes of moderate intense exercise per day.
-(More than 60 minutes of exercise per day can increase your risk of anovulation.)
+• Exercise –Incorporate 30-60 minutes of moderately intense daily exercise.
+(More than 60 minutes of exercise per day can increase your risk of anovulation)

 • Manage stress – Try activities like yoga, meditation, and deep breathing to reduce your stress levels